JayBrown/MEGA-D-l/README.md

 * click on a MEGA URL (or select a bunch of MEGA URLs), and select **Download from MEGA** from **Services** in the contextual menu
 * on first run, **MEGA D/l** will ask you to select the location of your MEGA download folder

-You can reset your download folder choice by running the command `rm -rf $HOME/Library/Preferences/local.lcars.MEGAdl.plist` After that you can select a different MEGA download folder.
+You can reset your download folder choice by running the following command:

+`rm -rf $HOME/Library/Preferences/local.lcars.MEGAdl.plist`

+After that **MEGA D/l** will let you select a different MEGA download folder.

 ## Installations
 ### megatools [prerequisite]